Konjum Salangai

 Konjum Salangai is a 1962 Indian Tamil-language musical dance film directed by M. V. Raman.
 The film stars Gemini Ganesan, Savitri, R. S. Manohar and Kumari Kamala.
 It was released on 14 January 1962.
 The film was dubbed into Telugu as Muripinche Muvvalu.
-This film is the Indian Tamil cinema's one and only Tamil film to be entirely shot and released in Technicolor.
+This is the Indian Tamil cinema's only film to be entirely shot and released in Technicolor.

 Plot

-A king, Parthiban, gifts a rare anklet (salangai) to a dancer, Aparajita.
-She incurs the displeasure of people who do not like a dancer having a hold over the kingdom.
-She begets the king's son, Amarendran and hands him over to a priest along with the anklet.
-She dies after extracting a promise from him that the truth will be revealed at an appropriate time.
-Amarendran grows into a strong young man interested in music, dancing and martial arts.
-One day, a special festival is arranged and the priest thinks it is time to reveal the secret.
-He carries the anklet in a wooden box, and while crossing a flooded river, he loses the anklet.
-It is found by Amarendran, who also rescues a dancer Mallika from the floods.
-He hands over the anklet to the king.
-Amarendran also happens to meet a singer Shantha, who falls in love with him.
+King Parthiban presents a rare anklet (salangai) to the dancer Aparajita, a gesture that angers those who resent a dancer’s influence over the kingdom.
+Aparajita later gives birth to the king’s son, Amarendran, and entrusts him to a priest along with the anklet.
+Before her death, she secures a promise from the priest that the truth about the child’s identity will be revealed at the right time.

+Amarendran grows up to be a strong and talented young man with a passion for music, dance, and martial arts.
+During a grand festival, the priest decides it is time to disclose Amarendran’s true heritage and carries the anklet in a wooden box.
+While crossing a flooded river, however, he loses it.
+The anklet is recovered by Amarendran, who also rescues a dancer named Mallika from the floodwaters.
+Amarendran returns the anklet to the king and later meets the singer Shantha, who falls in love with him.

 Mallika impresses the king, is subsequently appointed the court dancer and gets the anklet as a gift.
 In another dance competition, Mallika dances with Kamavalli (Kushalakumari) and the anklet gets stolen due to a conspiracy.
 The villain Nagadevan lusts after Mallika.
 How Amarendran and Mallika are united forms the rest of the story.